• Tools

 Options:

-• FeaturedMedia: Featured image media ID
+• FeaturedMedia: Featured image media ID; use 0 for none.

 Output: